silnrsi/font-bjcree/documentation/source/design.md

 * BJCree Regular
 * BJCree Bold

-SIL International is the creator of the BJCree fonts, and is the owner of all proprietary rights therein.
+SIL Global is the creator of the BJCree fonts, and is the owner of all proprietary rights therein.

 ## Type Samples